 All earnings received for services rendered, plus any net earnings from self-employment, are considered when assessing deductions for earnings.
 Interest, dividends, certain rental income, or income from stocks, bonds, or other investments are not considered earnings for this purpose.

 Retired employees and spouses, regardless of age, who work for their last pre-retirement non-railroad employer are also subject to an additional earnings deduction, in their tier II and supplemental benefits, of $1 for every $2 in earnings up to a maximum reduction of 50 percent.
 This earnings restriction does not change from year to year and does not allow for an exempt amount.

 A spouse benefit is subject to reduction not only for the spouse’s earnings, but also for the earnings of the employee, regardless of whether the earnings are from service for the last pre-retirement non-railroad employer or other post-retirement employment.

-Special work restrictions continue to be applicable to disability annuitants in 2020.
-The monthly disability earnings limit increases to $990 in 2020 from $950 in 2019.
+Special work restrictions continue to be applicable to disability annuitants in 2021.
+The monthly disability earnings limit increases to $1,020 in 2021 from $990 in 2020.